Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 Mitchell has been particularly critical of how AI progress is measured.
 Benchmarks typically test narrow capabilities in controlled settings that don't capture the flexibility and robustness of real intelligence.
-Systems can "game" benchmarks through memorisation or exploitation of artifacts in test sets without developing general understanding.
+Systems can "game" benchmarks through memorisation or exploitation of artefacts in test sets without developing general understanding.

 More problematically, benchmark performance creates misleading impressions of capability.
 When a model scores 90% on a reading comprehension test, we naturally assume it comprehends